enweg/BayesFluxR/README.md

 ## Recurrent Structures

-Next to Dense layers, BFluxR currently supports the use of RNN and LSTM layers.
+Next to Dense layers, BayesFluxR currently supports the use of RNN and LSTM layers.
 Currently only seq-to-one tasks are supported (only those likelihoods are implemented) and extension possibilities do currently only exist in the Julia version, but the plan is to update this soon.